Satish-A-Wadekar/GoogleCharts-Configuration-Generator/README.md

 ```
   http://googlecharts-configuration-generator.com/
 ```
-We will go step by step on process of this module.
+We will go step by step of this module.

 on top right there is a Help menu in which I have mentioned all the explanation of Google settings generator, though I am going to explain here step by step.